NexPlayer/Android-SDK/advanced.md

 ### NexWVDRMSession Class Reference

-This class allows NexPlayer™ to handle and descramble WideVine HLS content.
+This class allows NexPlayer to handle and descramble WideVine HLS content.

 **Classes**